 In connection with this offering, we expect to be able to utilize net operating losses and certain other tax benefits that arose prior to or in connection with this offering and are therefore attributable to our TRA Participants.
 These tax benefits will reduce the amount of tax that we would otherwise be required to pay in the future.
-Therefore, we will enter into a tax receivable agreement that will provide for the payment by us to the TRA Participants of % of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize or are deemed to realize (calculated using certain assumptions), as a result of the utilization of our net operating losses and other tax benefits subject to the tax receivable agreement, including tax benefits attributable to payments under the tax receivable agreement.
-We expect to benefit from the remaining % of cash tax savings, if any, in income tax we realize.
-With respect to certain pre-IPO owners that are not TRA Participants, we intend to make a cash distribution to the Investor, which will be used in part to pay such pre-IPO owners for current fair market value of the interests in the tax receivable such pre-IPO owners would have received had they participated in the tax receivable
+Therefore, we will enter into a tax receivable agreement that will provide for the payment by us to the TRA Participants of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax that we actually realize, or are deemed to realize (calculated using certain assumptions), as a result of the utilization of our net operating losses and other tax benefits subject to the tax receivable agreement, including tax benefits attributable to payments under the tax receivable agreement.
+We expect to benefit from the remaining 15% of cash tax savings, if any, in income tax we realize.
+With respect to certain pre-IPO owners that are not TRA Participants, we intend to pay a cash dividend of approximately \$13.1 million to the Investor, which will be used in part to pay such pre-IPO owners for their interests in the sum of (i) the current fair market value of the tax receivable and (ii) the total cash distribution that will be made to such pre-IPO owners in lieu of their participation in the tax receivable agreement.
+A portion of the cash distribution to pre-IPO owners in lieu of their participation in the tax receivable agreement are subject to vesting requirements and will be held in escrow.
+Distributions made to pre-IPO owners which are not subject to vesting requirements will be recorded as an expense in the period the distributions are made.
+Distributions made to pre-IPO owners which are subject to vesting requirements will be recorded to expense over the remaining estimated service period.
+The cash distribution will be in addition to any payments we make under the tax receivable agreement and will not reduce the amounts we will otherwise be required to pay under the tax receivable agreement.